pkimbrel/arzure-arc/README.md

 ## azauth

-This is a script that is deployed to the machine to generate an access token.
+This is a script that is deployed to the droplet to generate an access token.
 It's currently hard coded for an Azure Key Vault audience.